-- This user's configured access is No Access to plan file 27000, which means that under normal circumstances the user cannot see or open this plan file. - Because Interacts with Process Management is checked, when the user is the owner of the active step in a plan file process, their access will be elevated as appropriate for the step (for example Read/Write and Allow Save Data for an Edit Plan File step). - While the step is active, the user will be able to access and edit the file, and save data from the file (if applicable).
+- This user's configured access is No Access to plan file 27000, which means that under normal circumstances the user cannot see or open this plan file. - Because Interacts with Process Management is checked, the user is eligible to be the step owner of plan file 27000, even though their permission set grants No Access to the plan file.
+When the user is the owner of the active step in a plan file process, their access will be elevated as appropriate for the step (for example Read/Write and Allow Save Data for an Edit Plan File step).
+If "interacts" was not enabled, then the user could not become the step owner. - While the step is active, the user will be able to access and edit the file, and save data from the file (if applicable).
 Once the user completes the process task and the plan file moves on to the next step, the user will no longer be the step owner and they will revert to having no access.